Man injured in Derry shooting incident

 The two men shot the male occupant a number of times in his legs.

-The Police Service of Northern Ireland (PSNI) have launched an investigation into the incident and anyone with any information is asked to officers at Strand Road on 101 quoting reference number 2083 15/04/21 or anonymously through Crimestoppers on 0800 555 111.
+The Police Service of Northern Ireland (PSNI) has launched an investigation into the incident and anyone with any information is asked to contact officers at Strand Road on 101 quoting reference number 2083 15/04/21 or anonymously through Crimestoppers on 0800 555 111.